Shadasia Green: Professional boxing career

-WBO super middleweight champion
+World super-middleweight champion

 Green vs. Watpool

 Green faced Melinda Watpool for the vacant WBO female super middleweight title at the Jake Paul vs. Mike Tyson undercard on November 15, 2024.
 She won the bout by split decision to win the world title.

 Green vs. Marshall

 Holding the WBO super middleweight title, Green faced IBF champion Savannah Marshall at Madison Square Garden, New York City, New York, on July 11, 2025, in a unification fight.
 She won by split decision.

+Green vs. Daniels

+Green lost her titles via ninth round stoppage to Lani Daniels at The Theater at Madison Square Garden in New York City on April 17, 2026.
+Following the bout she was taken from the ring on a stretcher and transported to hospital although in a post-fight press conference her promotor, Nakisa Bidarian, said she was "awake and talkative".
+Green later revealed in a post on social media that she had suffered a brain bleed and was treated in an intensive care unit.